keot/maptiler/README.md

 The code here should function on _Mac OS X_ and _Ubuntu Linux_ without modification.

+## Missing Files

+Some files have been removed due to licensing restrictions and to keep the size of the repository manageable.
+The following files may be referenced within the source code, but have been removed:

+* `Helvetica.ttf`: a common True-Type font
+* `tiles/*`: all the stimuli used for the experiments
+* `rsvpe-introduction.m4v`: all introduction videos

 ## License

-In accordance with all thesises and associated works published by [Imperial College London](http://www.imperial.ac.uk/) doctoral candidates, this work is published under a _Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported_ license.
+In accordance with all theses and associated works published by [Imperial College London](http://www.imperial.ac.uk/) doctoral candidates, this work is published under a _Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported_ license.
 The license can be viewed in the file `CC-BY-NC-ND-3.0.txt`.